r4victor/tenthousandmeters/content/blog/python_bts_03.md

     PyInterpreterState *interp;

     // Reference to the current frame (it can be NULL).
-  	// The call stack is accesible via frame->f_back
+  	// The call stack is accesible via frame->f_back.
     PyFrameObject *frame;

   	// ... checking if recursion level is too deep